marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	You can use :php:`$getValues(...)` to retrieve the pictures of all participants and display them (see :ref:`Programming:Functions`).

 From the stored data
 	In the downloaded data you find stored images in the subjects table.
-They can are base64 decoded and can be encoded with free online tools.
+They are base64 decoded and can be encoded with free online tools.
 Just take away "data:image/jpeg;base64," from the string, so that it starts e.g. with "/9j/....".

 Javascript program
 ~~~~~~~~~~~~~~~~~~~